MichaelHolland23/portfolio/README.md

 ## Known Bugs

 There are no known bugs at this time.
-This project is still in development.
+So far, so good!

 ## Support and contact details